-As illustrated in the tables below, we have noted that Office of the Police and Crime Commissioner for Leicestershire and Leicestershire Police have a generally sound control environment, although we have noted areas where improvements are required.
-During the 2018/19 year, all 16 internal audits were rated either 'significant' or 'satisfactory' with regards our assurance opinion.
-In addition, the three collaborative audits covering the East Midlands policing region all were rated 'satisfactory assurance'.
+"As illustrated in the tables below, we have noted that Office of the Police and Crime Commissioner for Leicestershire and Leicestershire Police have a generally sound control environment, although we have noted areas where improvements are required.
+During the 2019/20 year, all 15 internal audits were rated either 'significant' or 'satisfactory' with regards our assurance opinion.
+In addition, the three collaborative audits covering the East Midlands are still to be finalised.

-The following tables provide a brief overview of the assurance gradings given as a consequence of audits carried out during 2018/19, split between those specific to Leicestershire and those undertaken as part of East Midlands regional collaborative audits.
+The following tables provide a brief overview of the assurance gradings given as a consequence of audits carried out during 2019/20, split between those specific to Leicestershire and those undertaken as part of East Midlands regional collaborative audits.
+The following tables provide a brief overview of the assurance gradings given as a consequence of audits carried out during 2018/19, split between those specific to Leicestershire and those undertaken as part of East Midlands regional collaborative audits."